ropensci/medrxivr/README.md

             create = TRUE)  # Create the directory if it doesn't exist
 ```

+## Planned updates

+  - At present, only the title and author fields are searched.
+I would
+    like to also make the author/topic fields searchable.
+  - At present, only the first author for each record has been
+    extracted.
+This will be corrected in future updates.

 ## Code of conduct

 Please note that the `medrxivr` project is released with a [Contributor